Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability in the finite-size chain

-Here, $E$ denotes the eigenenergy.
-For any $E$, there are two roots $\beta_1$ and $\beta_2$ that satisfy $\beta_1\beta_2 = (t_1-\gamma/2)/(t_1+\gamma/2)$.
-According to the GBZ theory~\cite{yokomizo2019non,yao2018edge,yang2020non}, these roots must satisfy $|\beta_1|=|\beta_2|$, which gives $r_{G}=\sqrt{|(t_1-\gamma/2)/(t_1+\gamma/2)|}$.
-Therefore, any nonzero dissipation $\gamma$ causes the GBZ to deviate from the BZ, implying the appearance of the NHSE.
-The imaginary gap closing refers to a scenario where, among the eigenmodes corresponding to the Bloch wavevector, there exist specific modes whose eigenvalues are purely real with no imaginary component~\cite{xue2022non}.
-However, whenever the quantum walks traverses lossy chain \textit{B}, dissipation inevitably occurs.
-Therefore, the condition for imaginary gap closing requires that the nondissipation modes only walk on chain \textit{A} and the effective intrachain coupling between \textit{A} and \textit{B} vanishes~\cite{ma2024imaginary}, namely $t_1 + t_2 \cos k =0$, or equivalently $ |t_1| \le |t_2| $.
-In the insets of Fig.~\ref{fig-1}(b-c), we plot the spectrum under periodic boundary condition with different $t_1$ and fixed $t_2$.
-For $|t_2|\geq |t_1|$, there exist modes that touch the real axis without any imaginary component [see the inset in Fig.~\ref{fig-1}(b)].
-However, for $|t_2| < |t_1|$, the spectrum always maintains a finite imaginary gap, as shown in the inset of Fig.~\ref{fig-1}(c).
+where the imaginary part $- i \gamma \omega_0 + i \gamma t_2 \sin k_0 = 0$ and real part $\omega_0^2 -t_2^2-t_1^2-2t_1 t_2 \cos k_0=0$.
+From the imaginary part we obtain $\omega_0 = t_2 \sin k_0$.
+Substituting this into the real part leads to $(t_1 + t_2 \cos k_0)^2 = 0$.
+For the Bloch wave vector, the existence of a solution requires $|t_1|\leqslant|t_2|$, that is, the condition for imaginary gap closing.
+From a physical intuition perspective, whenever the quantum walks traverses lossy chain \textit{B}, dissipation inevitably occurs.
+Therefore, the condition for imaginary gap closing requires that the nondissipation modes walk on only chain \textit{A} and the effective intrachain coupling between \textit{A} and \textit{B} vanishes~\cite{ma2024imaginary}, namely, $t_1 + t_2 \cos k =0$, or, equivalently, $ |t_1| \leqslant |t_2| $.
+In Fig.~\ref{fig-1}(d) and ~\ref{fig-1}(e), we plot the spectrum under periodic boundary conditions for different $t_1$ and fixed $t_2$.
+For $|t_1|\leqslant |t_2|$, modes exist that touch the real axis without any imaginary component [see Fig.~\ref{fig-1}(d)].
+However, for $|t_1| > |t_2|$, the spectrum always maintains a finite imaginary gap, as shown in Fig.~\ref{fig-1}(e).